Undergraduate Admissions - Visual and Media Arts

 Part 3 – Artwork Samples

-For in-person portfolio reviews or when submitting physical portfolios for review, submit 10 to 20 examples (2 to 5 for film) of recently completed artwork and a numbered image list with title, medium, size (in inches or pixels) and date of completion using the following guidelines:
+For Visual and Media Arts applicants: when submitting physical portfolios for reviews or when submitting physical portfolios for review, submit 10 to 20 examples (2 to 5 for film) of recently completed artwork and a numbered image list with title, medium, size (in inches or pixels) and date of completion using the following guidelines:

 - 2-Dimensional works – physical samples are desired, un-mounted originals.